aradhana14nov/MariaDB-Operator-Playground/tutorials/operator-status.md

 mariadb-operator.v0.0.4   Mariadb Operator   0.0.4     mariadb-operator.v0.0.3   Succeeded
 ```

-Note: Output PHASE should come as "Succeeded".
+Note: Once operator is successfully installed, Output PHASE should be as "Succeeded".

 - Get the associated Pods using below command: